MUNICIPAL INFORMATION PAGE

 In the Zoning areas, there are permitted and conditional uses.

-If it is listed as a Conditional Use, an application is required (with a fee of $250.00) and a Public Hearing is set for Council to review the request and to make a decision.
+If it is listed as a Conditional Use, an application is required (with a fee of $400.00 plus $10.00 postage) and a Public Hearing is set for Council to review the request and to make a decision.
+This process can take 2-4 weeks as notices need to be sent out to surrounding landowners.
 Conditional Use approvals can be accompanied with a Development Agreement in which Council will place Conditions on the approval.
 Examples of these could be all building permits necessary must be acquired before any building starts, that any surveys required are at the expense of the landowner, manure management plans etc. depending on the reason for the Conditional Use.

-A Variance is an approval from Council to vary the regulations(s) of the Zoning Bylaw for non-conforming development approvals. ...
+A Variance is an approval from Council to vary the regulations(s) of the Zoning Bylaw for non-conforming development approvals.
 A Variance Permit cannot vary the land use or density as per the Local Government Act.
-A Variance Application is required with a fee of $250.00 and will also go to a Public Hearing where Council will make the decision on whether it is allowed.
+A Variance Application is required with a fee of $250.00 plus $10.00 postage and will also go to a Public Hearing where Council will make the decision on whether it is allowed.
+This process can take two to four weeks a notices are sent out to surrounding landowners.

 A Zoning By-Law Amendment can be used to make changes to the Zoning By-Law such as:

 Use of land; maximum number of units in a building; minimum lot area or width; distance between the lot line and the building; minimum landscape requirements; or parking and loading facilities.
-The fee for a Zoning By-Law Amendment application is $250.00.
+The fee for a Zoning By-Law Amendment application is $1000.00.
+This process can take up to 90 days as per Planning Act requirements.

 Extensions to a Conditional Use or a Variance that have not been able to meet conditions under the timelines required, are subject to an extension fee of $75.00.